simcesplatform/LogReader/readme.md

 # LogReader

 LogReader is a component of the Simces simulation platform.
 It is a part of the logging system.
 It is used to access the message database on a higher level.
 It provides a RESTful HTTP based API for accessing information about executed simulations, their messages and timeseries constructed from the message data.
 The API is further documented in [api.md](api.md).
-It also provides a simple web based user interface for making API queries available from the application root path.
+It also provides a simple web based user interface for making API queries available from the application root path e.g. if the LogReader is running on localhost port 8080 the ui is available on http:://localhost:8080.

 ## Implementation status